duocang/PMET_dev/readme.md

 Both are writen in C++, source code can be found in `src/indexing` and `src/pmetParallel`.

-If necessary, it is possible to compile pmet index and pmet in different OS.
+If necessary, it is possible to compile `PMET index` and pmet in different OS.

 **Compile in one bash**